 Here's where it gets tricky.
 After a rule infraction-such as a forward pass-a scrum occurs.
 Eight players from both teams link arms and collectively push against the other team while the ball is rolled between them.
-Similarly, "rucks" I'LL CONFESS I've never played rugby, and and "mauls" involve team members literally joining together to gain possession of the ball.
+Similarly, "rucks" and "mauls" involve team members literally joining together to gain possession of the ball.
 Play continues even after tackles.

-"It's really intense because it doesn't stop,"

-you're always focused on where it is, and where you need to be to support team members and advance the ball."
+"It's really intense because it doesn't stop," says Roseburg.
+"There are no timeouts or breaks except half-time.
+Since the ball's the line of play, you're always focused on where it is, and where you need to be to support team members and advance the ball."